Franklin Resources inflows fail to impress

 During the quarter, operating expenses rose 6 percent from a year ago to $1.2 billion, while operating revenue rose 3 percent to $1.8 billion.

-Speaking on conference call with analysts, Franklin Resources Chief Executive Greg Johnson stressed the positive parts of the flow figure.
+Speaking on a prerecorded message for analysts, Franklin Resources Chief Executive Greg Johnson stressed the positives from the flow figure.
 For long-term funds, flows were positive across all investment objectives for the first time in nearly three years, he said.

 Franklin Resources has well known funds that invest overseas, and some outflows in the fiscal first quarter stemmed from investor concerns about slowing growth abroad.
 This held back top funds like the company's Templeton Global Bond Fund.